apb9717/wings-of-sound/readme.md

 7. Click Send
 8. Check the response to confirm if the data was created successfully.
 A 201 or 200 status code typically indicates success.

+Upon finishing making requests, go back to your IDE and turn off the local server using Control + C.